ChristophPirringer/hair_salon/README.md

 #### By _**{Christoph Pirringer**_

+#### _FEEDBACK-Request: I was not able to locate the source for my Key Error when displaying the client-list.
+I would be grateful if the reason/solution could be included in the feedback._

 ## Description

 _{This app allows the user to enter different Stylists and Clients into the tables of a database via html-forms.
 Altering & completely emptying the database entries is also possible.}_